nghiale0309/LHN_AI/README.md

-lhn_AI
+LHN_AI
 A High-Performance Physics-Informed Machine Learning Library for Gravitational Lensing

-lhn_AI is a custom-built, high-performance Physics-Informed Machine Learning (PIML) library implemented in C++17 with Python bindings, designed for solving partial differential equations (PDEs) arising in astrophysical simulations, with a primary focus on gravitational lensing.
+LHN_AI is a custom-built, high-performance Physics-Informed Machine Learning (PIML) library implemented in C++17 with Python bindings, designed for solving partial differential equations (PDEs) arising in astrophysical simulations, with a primary focus on gravitational lensing.

 The library combines physics-based constraints, implicit neural representations, and a forward-mode automatic differentiation engine to efficiently solve the Poisson equation for lensing potential in a mesh-free manner.
 Core Contribution